phaustin/python_text/Readme.md

-# A jupyerbook example served from localhost
+# A jupyterbook example served from localhost

 ## This is a sample jupyterhub setup for a jupyterbook.